-The 17 Most Common Mistakes People Make Early on in Relationships
+18 Worst Mistakes People Commonly Make In Relationships

 Mistake #7: Faking Interest in Their Hobbies

 “You may be able to tolerate one concert, fishing trip, or ‘Ballers’ episode, but if you pretend it’s fantastic, you’re going to be stuck with it for awhile.
-Be politely honest and, after all, being interested in different things keeps relationships interesting,” says Ward.
+Be politely honest and, after all, being interested in different things keeps relationships interesting,” says couples therapist Karol Ward.

 Mistake #8: Getting Too Clingy